ozzieba/aider/prompt_patterns.md

 > please give me a command to checkout out generate_thumbnails_transform and apply all these changes (but not all the unrelated changes from this branch)

 > we're trying to cherry-pick minimal changes from api-transformations_productions to the current branch (generate_thunbnails_transformation) to the current branch, though generally only addressing files where current branch is different from main, looks like we need to pull in Pipeline also, please provide commands for that.
 Also check if there's anything else we're likely to need

+> please give me a command to find all files that were updated from origin/main to origin/generate_thumbnails_transform (also checked out as worktree in ../api-transformations) and for all of those files find the diff between generate_thumbnails_transform and HEAD/transformations_productions

 ## General Observations & Best Practices